 The book utilises nine cases studies drawn from around the world to examine how differences in their power base affect the negotiated outcome.
-Surprisingly, a weaker negotiating party may be able to turn the advantage in their favour and achieve greater gains than anyone might have expected.
+Surprisingly, a weaker negotiating party may be able to turn the advantage in their favor and achieve greater gains than anyone might have expected.

-The book concludes with two chapters, one of which is titled Lessons Learned.
+The book concludes with two chapters, including Lessons Learned.
 In many ways, this was the most informative chapter in the whole book and where most of the practical and useful advice can be found.
 It is tantalisingly short and leaves the reader wanting more.
 The final chapter contains a final wrap-up by the editors of the book.

 This book would be of particular interest to students of international relations and historians.
-It does not offer a lot of generous insight for those who are more interested in global marketplace negotiations, and offers a limited value to a negotiator who wants to learn how to address an imbalance of power in their everyday negotiations.
+It does not offer a lot of generous insight for those who are more interested in global marketplace negotiations.
+It also offers limited value to a negotiator who wants to learn how to address an imbalance of power in their everyday negotiations.